zallesov/codding-challenge-neptuneai/README.md

 Reeds a happening in O(1).
 All values are pre-calculated.

-Space complexity is O(N) or 2N to be exact.
+Space complexity is 2N.
 Values are stored twice for each symbol and each value of k.
 Once in a list and once in a tree.
 I could not find a solution with O(N) space AND O(log(N)) computation complexity.
+It is either N space and 0(N) or 2N and O(log(N)).

+It there is such solution I need to know it.